independence in daily activities

 • Build step-by-step skills for self-care tasks

-• Adapt routines to meet a child’s developmental stage and sensory needs
+• Adapt routines to meet the person’s developmental stage and sensory needs

 • Support body awareness, sequencing, and motor planning